lkrubner/humorus-mg/README.md

 http://www.smashcompany.com/technology/why-i-use-mongodb

 What I suggested was that most early stage startups don't know what their schema will be, and they should not try to force the issue.
-I work with a lot of early stage companies, and the entrepreneurs I work have no idea what sets of data they will want to capture, or what the relationships will be among those sets of data.
+I work with a lot of early stage companies, and the entrepreneurs I work with have no idea what sets of data they will want to capture, or what the relationships will be among those sets of data.
 And I feel this app does a good job of allowing taking advantage of the flexibility that MongoDB affords.
 Simply change schema.edn and you've changed what sets of data you are capturing.
 To whatever extent I end up consulting for other startups, I hope to be able to give them the gift of a flexible initial system that does not lock them to a strict model that can not possibly match whatever relationship-constraints they will eventually discover.

 *Setup*